iboughtamouse/dailyroll/README.md

 # Daily Roll API

 A serverless API for Twitch chat that generates random "daily roll" stats with smart cooldowns.
+Originally made for twitch.tv/august

 ## Features